assimilatereality/assimilatereality.github.io/_posts/2025-05-05-part 3: The Cynefin Framework: Matching Your Approach to Problem Complexity.md

 # Part 3: The Cynefin Framework: Matching Your Approach to Problem Complexity

-In our previous posts, we explored the reality versus fitness perception dichotomy and how antifragile design can transcend this divide.
-Today, we'll examine how Dave Snowden's Cynefin Framework provides a powerful lens for determining which perception approach is most appropriate based on the nature of the problem at hand.
+In previous posts, I explored the reality versus fitness perception dichotomy and how antifragile design can transcend this divide.
+Today, I'll examine how Dave Snowden's Cynefin Framework provides a powerful lens for determining which perception approach is most appropriate based on the nature of the problem at hand.

 ## The Origins and Evolution of Cynefin